Sophie Schmidt: International career

 Schmidt has represented Canada at both the U-17 and U-20 level, and captained Canada at the 2006 FIFA U-20 Women's World Championship in Russia.
 She made her senior debut against Netherlands on 19 April 2005.

 In her first World Cup she scored against Ghana on 15 September 2007.
 She subsequently started all four Olympic matches at Beijing 2008, and played at the 2011 FIFA Women's World Cup.
 Schmidt and her team won a 2011 Pan American Games gold medal.

 On 28 February 2012, Schmidt made her 30th consecutive international appearance in a match against Scotland in Cyprus and had her first two-goal game.
 Schmidt and her teammates won an Olympic bronze medal at London 2012.
-She scored two goals in a 3–0 win over Finland at the 2014 Cyprus Cup on 5 March 2014.
+She scored two goals in a 3–0 win over Finland at the 2014 Cyprus Cup on 5 March 2014, marking her 65th consecutive appearance for Canada, with head coach John Herdman saying of her goalscoring performance "We have been asking Sophie and the midfielders to start chipping in with goals.
+We really didn’t blow teams away in terms of the goals because we were either trigger-shy or players weren’t getting into the right areas early enough.
+So we’ve been working on that".
 In August 2016, she won the bronze medal in the 2016 Summer Olympics.

 18 February 2021, she played her 200th match for Canada in a 1–0 defeat against the United States in the 2021 SheBelieves Cup.
-On August 6, 2021, she won the Olympic gold medal in the 2020 Summer Olympics with Canada, playing once by starting in a 1-1 draw against Great Britain.
+On August 6, 2021, she won the Olympic gold medal in the 2020 Summer Olympics with Canada, playing once by starting in a 1-1 draw against Great Britain, becoming one of three players in the national program to win 3 consecutive Olympic medals, alongside Christine Sinclair and Desiree Scott.

+Schmidt was named Canada Soccer Player of the Month for August 2022.